Adjustments to Comps – Special Situations

 - Pro forma: disposal, acquisition

 Currency does not affect multiples because exchanges rates will affect the denominator and the numerator.
-But, of course, for financial analysis, always use the share price traded on the primary exchange.
+But, of course, for financial analysis, always use the share price as traded on the primary exchange.

 Generally, financials should be adjusted for: